kjmadscience/k8s-volt-aggdemo/README.md

 > Below are the different observability mediums for the entire env

 - Volt VMC
-	- The type of service is configured in **myproperties.yaml**

-	- Access VMC by checking ExternalNodeIP:VoltHTTPservicePort
+	- Access VMC using port-forwarding

 - Redpanda Console
-	- The type of service is configured in **console.yaml**

-	- Access Console by checking ExternalNodeIP and redpanda console service NodePort value
+	- Access Redpanda Console using port-forwarding

 - Grafana UI
 	- The type of service is configured in **config.yaml**